-- Total expenditure on SEN provision is budgeted to be £357 million, a decrease of £2.1 million or 0.6% compared with the previous year.
+- Total expenditure on SEN provision is budgeted to be £362 million, an increase of £5.4 million or 1.5% compared with the previous year.

-- Total SEN expenditure per pupil for Wales is budgeted to be £792.
-This is made up of delegated expenditure at £556 per pupil and non-delegated expenditure at £236 per pupil.
+- Total SEN expenditure per pupil for Wales is budgeted to be £800.
+This consists of £586 delegated expenditure per pupil and £214 non-delegated expenditure per pupil.

-- Isle of Anglesey has the largest SEN budget per pupil at £1,086, whilst Torfaen has the smallest SEN budget per pupil at £542.
+- Blaenau Gwent has the largest SEN budget per pupil at £1,004, whilst the Vale of Glamorgan has the smallest SEN budget per pupil at £597.